 When something really horrible happens or someone tells a character really bad news.
-It can happen two ways, but it usually played for comedy.
+It can happen three ways, but it usually played for comedy.

 - Bob tells Alice horrible news.
 Bob says to Claire, 'I think she's taking it well'.
 Alice then starts freaking out.
 (Yelling, getting a weapon, screaming, hurting herself or others, etc)